thirumurthis/Learnings/nexus-docker-kind/blog_notes.md

 In this article have deployed nexus sonatype in a docker container and showed how to configure to access the image from the private repository.

-The motivation for this is an use case where had to copy container images from one artifactory to another.
-This setup we could help in development activities.
+The motivation for this is was wanted to copy container images from one artifactory to another.
+This blog would help in development activities.
-This also provides option to use python or go program to automate the process of download and upload the images between repository.
+We can also automate the process of copying container using use python or go program to download and upload the images between repository.

-To secure the Nexus Sonatype we use ngnix proxy and configure an certificate with SAN included, the SSL traffic terminates in the nginx proxy.
+The nexus sonatype is deployed and secured behind ngnix proxy with SSL termination at the proxy.
+The SSL certificate includes SAN instead of Comman name.

 Pre-requisites:
   - Docker daemon installed in WSL2
   - Kind CLI
-  - Git Bash for openssl to generate certificate
+  - Git Bash for openssl for certificate generation

+Summary:
-Deploy the nexus and nginx using docker compose, below is the docker compose file
+ - The nexus and nginx container are deployed using docker compose
+ - The Kind Cluster is updated with the private repo config in containerd so the image could be pulled from the private repo.

+The docker compose file content is shown below and save the content to file docker-compose.yaml.

 ```yaml
 services: